codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/flutter-screenshots-stores.md

 /ios/app_store_connect.json
 {{< /highlight >}}

-Since the `google-play-store.json` and the `app_store_connect.json` files are not meant to be added to your repository, we need to provide them in the CI in a safe way.
+Since the `google-play-store.json` and the `app_store_connect.json` files are not meant to be added to your repository, we need to provide them in the workflow in a safe way.

-With Codemagic, you can for example store the content of the `google-play-store.json` file in a encrypted environment variable named `GCLOUD_SERVICE_ACCOUNT_CREDENTIALS`, and run a script in your CI that will generate the `google-play-store.json` in the right location, with the right content, by doing as follow:
+With Codemagic, you can for example store the content of the `google-play-store.json` file in a encrypted environment variable named `GCLOUD_SERVICE_ACCOUNT_CREDENTIALS`, and run a script in your workflow that will generate the `google-play-store.json` in the right location, with the right content, by doing as follow:

 {{< highlight bash "style=paraiso-dark">}}
 echo $GCLOUD_SERVICE_ACCOUNT_CREDENTIALS > android/google-play-store.json
 {{< /highlight >}}

-Then in your CI, you can write a script that copies the generated illustrations in the right directories.
+Then in your workflow, you can write a script that copies the generated illustrations in the right directories.
 For example, here is how you can copy your illustrations for the French Android version of your app:

 {{< highlight bash "style=paraiso-dark">}}
 mkdir -p android/fastlane/metadata/android/fr-FR/images/phoneScreenshots